-I clearly remember 12 laps into the 16 lap course when we got to the business end of the race and the Rapha Condor guys went to the front and blew the field to smithereens.
+I recall 12 laps into the 16 lap course when we got to the business end of the race and the Rapha-Condor guys went to the front and blew the field to smithereens.
 I didn’t hold on for much longer and pulled-out at the finish line to see the end of the race.

-I’ll never forget watching an relatively unknown Porsche-Drapac rider named Peter McDonald outfox and outsprint two seasoned professionals who were supposed to be working together – Mick Rogers and Adam Hansen (Columbia-Highroad).
-That was not how the script was supposed to go!
+I’ll never forget watching an relatively unknown Porsche-Drapac rider named Peter McDonald outfox and out-sprint two seasoned professionals who were to be working together – Mick Rogers and Adam Hansen (Columbia-Highroad).
+That was not how the script was supposed to go.

 I cannot overstate how massive of a victory that was for Peter.
-He had only raced a bike for five years prior and his win against a world class field like that showed immense talent and potential.
+He had only raced a bike for five years prior and his win against a world-class field like that showed immense talent and potential.
 This wasn’t just any race.
-It was the highly coveted National Title which can earn ProTour riders an added bonus of ~$25K to their contract.
+It was the highly coveted National Title which can earn WorldTour riders an added bonus of ~$25K to their contract.

 Offers from European professional teams didn’t come knocking on his door however.
 Peter McDonald is one of the many talented bike racers who simply had some back luck and didn’t have the right opportunities come his way.

 Peter began his cycling career late at 24yrs old by doing bike couriering just for something different to to.
 He was a primary school teacher before that and his break was meant to be a year out of “real work” to have fun.
 Towards the end of the year he started going down to the club and racing the crits on the weekend.
 Starting off in D grade he quickly worked his way up to A grade in about 6 months.
 Towards the end of that year he was approached by FRF Courier team to fill-in and started in the Tour of Murray “which was a bit of an eye opener”, he said.